Skip to content

 Donate

-BELL HOUSE DULWICH is a registered charity (no. 1157339) working in animals across the United Kingdom.
-Its latest Charity Commission filing directs 83% of spending to charitable activities, holding roughly 832 months of reserves, though its recent accounts were filed late.
-Reported income has been declining over recent years.
+Bell House Dulwich is a registered charity (no. 1157339) working in environment across the United Kingdom.
+Its latest Charity Commission filing directs 87% of spending to charitable activities, holding roughly 832 months of reserves, though its recent accounts were filed late.
+Reported income changed sharply in 2023 (likely a merger, transfer or reporting change) — year-on-year trend labels are not meaningful across that step.
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-In short: BELL HOUSE DULWICH scores 75 out of 100 (3 stars).
-83% average program spend (3-year average).
+In short: BELL HOUSE DULWICH scores 74 out of 100 (3 stars).
+87% average program spend (2-year average, disclosed years only).
 Review the pillar breakdown below.

-BELL HOUSE DULWICH has a Clarity Score of 75 out of 100 on CharityCompare (3 stars, Good).
+Bell House Dulwich has a Clarity Score of 74 out of 100 on CharityCompare (3 stars, Needs improvement).
 Charity Commission registration number 1157339.
 Status: Registered.
-Primary cause area: Animals.
-Latest accounts year 2020: total income £125k, with 83% of expenditure on charitable activities.
+Primary cause area: Environment.
+Latest accounts year 2024: total income £1.9m, with 87% of expenditure on charitable activities.
 Accounts filing: late.
 Reserves: approximately 832 months of operating costs.
 3 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .